Fabr1ce/building-apps-for-k8s-l3/README.md

 	./server

-2 - In the browser, go to localhost:8000,and the message on line 20 of the main.go file should display: v0.2 Building Apps For k8s app says Hi.
+2 - In the browser, go to localhost:8000, and the message on line 20 of the main.go file should display: v0.2 Building Apps For k8s app says Hi.

 The second step is to build the Docker image and have it ready for when k8s will use it: